lyellread/cs427-final-project/documentation/documentation.md

 TODO: Check schemes for accuracy
 TODO: Standardize keyfile / key file
-TODO: Fix all references to reference Sigma, like \\K -->
+TODO: Fix all references to reference Sigma, like \\K
+TODO: Add footnotes for all link references
+TODO: no () on function calls in-text
+-->

 \pagebreak